-- Continuing focus on achieving the vision expressed in Council's Community Plan The Futures Paper 2016/2020 and delivery of prioritised actions from a number of other key strategic documents - Major focus on economic development including tourism and employment opportunities - Continuing investment to promote Mount Gambier as a visitor destination, a regional retail and commercial hub as well as a quality destination to host major events and conferences - Continuing development of Council's Infrastructure and Asset Management Plans - Commencement of works on the Mount Gambier Community and Recreation Hub project with the support of grant funding from the Commonwealth and State Governments - Capital program of approximately \$10.3m including \$2.4m towards the Community and Recreation Hub project - Maintaining extensive public realm assets and infrastructure - · Maintaining the wide range of community support programs and initiatives - Delivery of Arts, Culture and Heritage supported by the Riddoch Art Gallery - Ancient Rome exhibition - Retaining and developing Council's workforce to ensure capacity in service delivery.
+- Continuing focus on achieving the vision expressed in Council's Community Plan The Futures Paper 2016/2020 and delivery of prioritised actions from a number of other key strategic documents; - Major focus on economic development including tourism and employment opportunities; - Continuing investment to promote Mount Gambier as a visitor destination, a regional retail and commercial hub as well as a quality destination to host major events and conferences; - Continuing development of Council's Infrastructure and Asset Management Plans; - Commencement of works on the Mount Gambier Community and Recreation Hub project with the support of grant funding from the Commonwealth and State Governments; - Capital program of approximately \$10.5m, including \$2.6m towards the Community and Recreation Hub project in its first year of construction; - Maintaining extensive public realm assets and infrastructure; - · Maintaining the wide range of community support programs and initiatives; - Delivery of Arts, Culture and Heritage supported by the Riddoch Art Gallery; - Ancient Rome exhibition, and; - Retaining and developing Council's workforce to ensure capacity in service delivery.

 The 2019/2020 Annual Business Plan and Budget provides for an operating deficit as at 30 June 2020.
-This is consistent with Council's Long Term Financial Plan that outlines the current 4.5% average rate increase being maintained, including a growth factor (for new assessments) of 0.42% (Note: 1) that would result in an average residential rate increase of approximately 4.08% (Note: 1) for 2019/2020.
+This is consistent with Council's Long Term Financial Plan that outlines the current 4.5% average rate increase being maintained, including a growth factor (for new assessments) of 0.24% that would result in an average residential rate increase of approximately 4.26% for 2019/2020.

-Following the community engagement process during May 2019 on the Draft Annual Business Plan and Budget, Council will formally consider all feedback before adopting the final 2019/2020 Annual Business Plan and Budget in June 2019.
+Council, after having formally considered all feedback adopted the final 2019/2020 Annual Business Plan and Budget on 27 June 2019.